HajMichal/RenovationAgency/README.md

  - storing images uploaded by users showing state of building

 ## Ideas:
- - user can set a opinion about constructor job
+ - user can set an opinion about constructor job
- - users can review constructors and theirs opinion
+ - users can review constructors and theirs opinions
  - make role admin, he has access to update/delete all elements in app
  - user can open chat with contractor and vice versa

- # TODO:
-### Create interceptor/guard/pipe which will check if id of model (building, user, ...rest) is equal to provided id by client